karen portrait circle

 • MuniMobile app: download the MuniMobile app and you can purchase individual tickets for your self or your group, or purchase one of the many transit passes available in SF.

 • Clipper Card: a local card that allows you to load cash or passes onto it and have it scanned for payment.
+A mobile version of the card has been recently introduced.

 • 1, 3 and 7-day transit passes: get unlimited travel on all SF buses, trolleys and cable cars.
 See below for pass info.